 However, when we used it in offline mode and got it back online, not everything synced up quite in its place and he feel that offline reliability could use some touch-up.

-In all of its 12 year lifetime, Basecamp has never had a downtime for more than 10 minutes and it has an uptime of 100% over the last 3 years.
-Unfortunately and somehow inexplicably, they do not offer offline services and that can really hurt a time sensitive project when you don’t have access to the internet.
+In all of its 12-year lifetime, Basecamp has never had downtime for more than 10 minutes and it has had an uptime of 100% over the last 3 years.
+Unfortunately and somehow inexplicably, they do not offer offline services and that can really hurt a time-sensitive project when you don’t have access to the internet.
 This is where Basecamp really falls behind the competition, Trello in this case.

 Speed – Trello vs. Basecamp

-Both Trello and Basecamp display an ease with which they perform tasks.
-The speed issues we had proved to be minor at times where we tried to manage more than 50 projects simultaneously.
+Both Trello and Basecamp display ease with which they perform tasks.
+The speed issues we had proved to be minor at times when we tried to manage more than 50 projects simultaneously.

 We were really surprised with Trello with their boards loading really quickly and no issues with upload or download.
 We have expected that Basecamp performs faster but it actually didn’t.